 It’s All About your Fascia!

-Most forms of fitness training tend to overlook one of the most important tissues in the body, fascia or connective tissue.
-Your habitual movement routine and how you exercise largely determines how your fascia is developed.
+When we exercise we tend to overlook one of the most important tissues in the body, fascia or connective tissue.
+Your daily routines and how you exercise has a great deal to do with how your fascia is developed.
 Contemporary research has revealed the importance of training this vital connective tissue.

 With Resistance Stretching we engage our fascia, or connective tissue.
 Resistance stretching is when a muscle goes from a shortened contracted position to lengthened one under your own resistance.
 You can feel the results from Resistance Stretching almost immediately regardless of your physical fitness.

 Fascia is one of the largest systems of the body which plays an important role in the support of our bodies.
-Fascia is a very dense connective tissue which is ubiquitous and surrounds every muscle, bone, nerve, all of our internal organs; heart, lungs, brain, and spinal cord.
+Fascia is dense connective tissue which surrounds every muscle, bone, nerve, all of our internal organs; heart, lungs, brain, and spinal cord.

-Gradually this will limit the free movement of the related muscles and joints.
-The body will respond to this by adapting to these limitations and misalignment.
-Eventually these changes will stress the entire body.
-When the body is out of alignment imbalances will occur and result in stiffness, discomfort, loss of energy, and pain, ultimately equaling poor performance physically, mentally and emotionally!
+The body will adapt to these limitations and misalignment but eventually these changes will stress the entire body.
+When the body is out of alignment imbalances can occur.
+Which can result in stiffness, discomfort, loss of energy, and pain, physically, mentally and emotionally!

 The good news is we can train our fascia to create a “body suit” which is not only strong but allows smooth gliding joint mobility, improves alignment, lengthens & strengthen muscles and releases stress and tension.